-Man arrested on suspicion of hate crime after Sikh Uber driver reports being strangled in Bellingham
+Man arrested on suspicion of hate crime after Sikh Uber driver in Bellingham reports being strangled

 Attacks targeting Sikhs have increased 200% nationwide since 2017, according to FBI statistics on hate crime, and Washington state ranks third behind California and New York in reports of attacks targeting Sikhs.

-Over the years, Sikh cab drivers have been common targets.
+Over the years, Sikh cabdrivers have been common targets.

-In 2013, a Federal Way man pleaded guilty in federal court to violating the 2009 Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act by assaulting a Sikh taxi driver so violently that the driver lost a tooth and chunks of his beard, and had to be hospitalized for more than a week with injuries to his back, shoulder and kidney.
+In 2013, a Federal Way man pleaded guilty in federal court to violating the 2009 Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act by assaulting a Sikh taxi driver so violently that the driver lost a tooth and chunks of his beard, and he had to be hospitalized for more than a week with injuries to his back, shoulder and kidney.

 An Orange Cab driver from Kent reported in 2007 that a drunken passenger had punched him, bit off a piece of his scalp, called him an “Iraqi terrorist” and threatened to kill him.
 The man charged in the crime had been kicked out of the Apple Cup football game at Husky Stadium, and Seattle police had placed the intoxicated man in the cab to get him “safe transport” home, The Seattle Times reported at the time.